NPDeehan/Camunda-Workshop-Utility-Processes/README.md

 You’ll need a Camunda 8 Cluster (the easiest place to do that is[ Camunda SaaS](http://camunda.io/)).
 Then the fun can start!
 Upload the bpmn models and the forms from their respective folders and add them to your Camunda 8 account.
 From the modeler you can deploy the processes to a cluster.

 Before starting and instance you'll need to get access the API.
-To create some credentials you'll need a `client_id` and `client_secret` it's easy to create those - [Follow the instructions here](https://docs.camunda.io/docs/apis-tools/administration-api/authentication/#client-credentials-and-scopes)
+To create some credentials you'll need a `client_id` and `client_secret` it's easy to create those - [Follow the instructions here](https://docs.camunda.io/docs/apis-tools/administration-api/authentication/#client-credentials-and-scopes).
+When creating the client credentials select just the `Members` tickbox.

 You then need to  use the `client_id` and `client_secret` to create an `access_token` (this is also detailed in the above link).

-Once you have them you need to add them as[ connector secrets](https://docs.camunda.io/docs/components/console/manage-clusters/manage-secrets/) to the cluster in your organization you'll be running the processes from. the secrets you create need to be named as follows
+Once you have them navigate your way to the cluster that you've deployed your models to.
+You need to add them as[ connector secrets](https://docs.camunda.io/docs/components/console/manage-clusters/manage-secrets/) to the cluster in your organization you'll be running the processes from. the secrets you create need to be named as follows

 `CamundaClientSecret` = `client_secret`